andrew/ultimate-awesome/README.md

 - [awesome-frontend-interview-resources](https://github.com/rajat-mehra05/awesome-frontend-interview-resources) - Here is a list of some frontend interview questions which I have collected based on what people shared from their interview experience.
 - [awesome-ogd-switzerland](https://github.com/rnckp/awesome-ogd-switzerland) - A manually curated list of Open Government Data portals, websites, APIs, tools and other related resources in Switzerland.
 Relevant links to international websites are listed as well.
 - [awesome-php](https://github.com/skykingf/awesome-php) - 最有用的开源PHP资源。.
+- [awesome-devblogs](https://github.com/terrehbyte/awesome-devblogs) -  A curated list of awesome devblogs to check out!.
 - [awesome-salient-object-detection](https://github.com/visionxiang/awesome-salient-object-detection) - A curated list of awesome resources for salient object detection (SOD), focusing more on multi-modal SOD, such as RGB-D SOD.
-- [awesome-aoe2](https://github.com/Arkanosis/awesome-aoe2) - Curated list of awesome Age of Empires II resources .
 - [awesome-mixture-of-experts-papers](https://github.com/arpita8/awesome-mixture-of-experts-papers) - Survey: A collection of AWESOME papers and resources on the latest research in Mixture of Experts.
+- [browser-resources](https://github.com/azu/browser-resources) - A Collection of official Resources/Status/Issues for browsers.
 - [awesome-AI-kubernetes](https://github.com/CognonicLabs/awesome-AI-kubernetes) - :snowflake: :whale:  Awesome tools and libs for AI, Deep Learning, Machine Learning, Computer Vision, Data Science, Data Analytics and Cognitive Computing that are baked in the oven to be Native on Kubernetes and Docker with Python, R, Scala, Java, C#, Go, Julia, C++ etc.
 - [awesome-synthetic-data](https://github.com/gretelai/awesome-synthetic-data) - 📖 A curated list of resources dedicated to synthetic data.
 - [awesome-msp](https://github.com/guardzcom/awesome-msp) - A curated list of awesome tools, platforms, products and resources for MSPs.
 - [awesome-industrial](https://github.com/HighFiveDetroit/awesome-industrial) - Curated list of Industry 4.0 research, popular events, open-source software projects and learning resources that are worth looking into!.
-- [awesome-digital-ic](https://github.com/qninth/awesome-digital-ic) - A collection of great digital IC project/tutorial/website etc.
 - [awesome-zio](https://github.com/aparo/awesome-zio) - A big collection of useful ZIO links.
-- [browser-resources](https://github.com/azu/browser-resources) - A Collection of official Resources/Status/Issues for browsers.
 - [awesome-openx](https://github.com/benediktschwab/awesome-openx) - A list of free applications, libraries and datasets concerning the development of automated driving functions with focus on ASAM OpenX standards.
 - [awesome-dagster](https://github.com/dagster-io/awesome-dagster) - All things awesome related to Dagster!.
 - [awesome-trmnl](https://github.com/eindpunt/awesome-trmnl) - 📟 Curated list of awesome TRMNL open-source projects, guides, blogs and other resources.